ASAS Midwest Section Constitution and Bylaws

-A proposed amendment to the Constitution or By-Laws may originate from the Board of Directors or by petition signed by 25 members.
-Proposed amendments shall be distributed to the membership (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual meeting for balloting.
-To be counted, the ASAS headquarters staff must receive the ballot not later than 14 days before the first day of the annual meeting.
-A two-thirds majority of the total ballots cast shall be required for the adoption of an amendment to the Constitution or the By-Laws.
+A proposed amendment to the Constitution or Bylaws may originate from the Board of Directors or by petition signed by 25 members.
+Proposed amendments shall be distributed to the membership (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual business meeting for balloting.
+To be counted, the ASAS headquarters staff must receive the ballot not later than 14 days before the day of the annual business meeting.
+A two-thirds majority of the total ballots cast shall be required for the adoption of an amendment to the Constitution or the Bylaws.

-Changes in the ASAS's or the ADSA's Constitution and Bylaws may necessitate changes in this document, and in which case, the Board of Directors of the Midwestern ADSA/ASAS may originate the needed amendments to be voted upon by the membership.
+Changes in the ASAS Constitution and Bylaws may necessitate changes in this document, and in which case, the Board of Directors of the ASAS Midwest Section may originate the needed amendments to be voted upon by the membership.

 Election of Officers

-The nominating committee for the Midwestern Section of ASAS will consist of the Past – President, President and President-Elect.
+The nominating committee for the ASAS Midwest Section will consist of the Past – President, President and President-Elect.

 If these persons are unable to serve in this role, the Board of Directors will appoint committee members as needed.

-On an annual basis, the Midwest Section ASAS Nominations Committee will select two candidates for the position of President – Elect.
-Every 3rd year, this committee will select two candidates for the position of Midwest ASAS Director to the National ASAS Board.
+On an annual basis, the ASAS Midwest Section Nominations Committee will select two candidates for the position of President – Elect and Graduate Student Director.
+Every 3rd year, this committee will select two candidates for the position of ASAS Midwest Director to the ASAS National Board.

 Ballots and Appointments

-The election of officers shall be by ballot distributed (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual meeting.
+The election of officers shall be by ballot distributed (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual Midwest Section Business Meeting.
 A brief biographical sketch, prepared by the nominee, will accompany the ballot.
 The ballot shall provide space for write-in candidates.

 The candidate receiving the largest number of votes shall be declared elected.
 In case of a tie vote, a runoff election will be held at the Midwest Annual Business Meeting.

 The Board of Directors shall fill, for the un-expired terms, all vacancies in elected positions.